 Public universities are required to allow handguns in college campuses and dorms.
 However, college presidents have been given authority to create gun free zones within the campus.
 Private colleges in the state may opt out of Campus Carry.

-If you are arrested or charged for Unlawful Carrying of a Weapon, call our team of criminal defense attorneys for representation at 817-203-2220.
+If you are arrested or charged for Unlawful Carrying of a Weapon, call our team of criminal defense attorneys for representation at 817-203-2220 or contact us online.
 As former prosecutors, our lawyers understand the position that District Attorney’s Offices often take on these types of cases and how to best evaluate your options.
 Our Board Certified Criminal Lawyers will work through the strengths and weaknesses of the evidence against you and work to negotiate the best possible outcome.
-You can also contact us online: